brucewangsg/flexapplayout/Readme.md

 ## No Custom Attributes

 One more to go, similarly to the No JS scenario, you might not like generic nameless width/height attribute mutators.
 Go creative with your own css selector naming.
-For that you can simply use more concise `flex-ancient.css` file instead of more lines of codes `flex.css` file.
+For that you can simply use the more concised [`flex-ancient.css`](https://raw.githubusercontent.com/brucewangsg/flexapplayout/master/stylesheets/flex-ancient.css) file instead of the [`flex.css`](https://raw.githubusercontent.com/brucewangsg/flexapplayout/master/stylesheets/flex.css) file which has more lines of codes.

 Checkout [`nojsandtagandattribute.html`](https://brucewangsg.github.io/flexapplayout/nojsandtagandattribute.html) ([Source](https://raw.githubusercontent.com/brucewangsg/flexapplayout/master/nojsandtagandattribute.html))